Aitocir/AitocirKVS/README.md

 # AitocirKVS
 My free-time attempt at making an easy-to-use keyvalue store.
 Intended to be as easy to use as PlayerPrefs (Unity3d) or NSUserDefaults (iOS) for a local program with very basic storage needs, while being more portable.

-# Under Creation, NOT WORKING YET
+# Under Alpha Development, NOT WORKING YET

 # AitocirKVS design